yawwusu/MathTutor/README.md

 - React and NextJS for Frontend
 - TypeScript for Implementation
 - Tailwind for CSS
+- React Context API for user state management
-- Testing with ?
+- Testing with Cypress?
-- XState or Redux Toolkit for State management
+- XState or Redux Toolkit for State management?

 **Server:**

-- NodeJS and Express for API
+- NodeJS and Webpack for API
 - Firebase and its services for database and authentication
 - Deploy on Vercel